DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 ## 1E Add a brand story section

-- [ ] Insert a brand story section below the hero.
+- [x] Insert a brand story section below the hero.
-- [ ] Write a concise paragraph (3–4 sentences) summarising the founding story, mission, and values.
+- [x] Write a concise paragraph (3–4 sentences) summarising the founding story, mission, and values.
-- [ ] Pair the story with an image or graphic.
+- [x] Pair the story with an image or graphic.
-- Current state: No narrative brand story section exists; the page jumps from hero directly to product grid.
+- Current state: Brand story section is in place below the hero with placeholder copy and a temporary image (reusing the hero image).
+Image is positioned on the right; copy will be refined later.

 **Acceptance Criteria**
 - Brand story section appears immediately below the hero.